EgeSoysal/CSharp_BasicExamples/README.md

 * Input/output handling
 * How real applications structure logic using methods

+📌 Foreach_Examples ⭐ Newly Added
+---
+Includes examples showing how to use the foreach loop with arrays and lists.
+Covers:
+* Iterating through color and number arrays
+* Printing only even numbers
+* Reading characters from a List<char>
+* A mid level project: International Student Evaluation System, where SAT, ACT, and TOEFL scores are taken, normalized, averaged, and evaluated.

 🎯 PURPOSE OF THIS REPOSITORY
 ---
 This project exists to help beginners: